gjohn34/Rails-Assessment/README.md

 For this application, we have chosen to use PostgreSQL for our database management.
 ### The reasons for this are that PostgreSQL:
 ```
-is free and open source
+Is free and open source
 Wide documentation available for support
 Over 30 years of continous improvements
 Runs on all major operating systems